Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/vulcan.md

 :::

 ## There's a false positive, what do I do?
-With all anticheats, false postives are expected.
+With all anticheats, false positives are expected.
 Please get as much information as possible to help with fixing the check, and then report the bug on Vulcans [Support Discord](https://discord.gg/SCNuwUG).
-Vulcan is well known for thier quick and helpful support, and the false positive should be fixed quickly.
+Vulcan is well known for their quick and helpful support, and the false positive should be fixed quickly.